MeteoSwiss/opendata/README.md

 - Register here for [our mailing list](...). -->

 ## Understanding MeteoSwiss' Open Data products
-The documentation of each **Open Data product** listed below explains what the data represents, its models, abstractions and terminology.
+The documentation of the **Open Data products** listed below explains what the data represents, its models, abstractions and terminology.

+Products *in italics* are not yet realised.

 ### A - Ground-based Measurements
 |    |    | generated | integrated | accessible |